2019 Bagram Airfield attack: American military response

-16 hours after the initial attack 2 US F-16 fighter aircraft from the 79th FGS out of Shaw AFB SC bombed the area outside of the military base colloquially known as the Korean hospital, due to its former usage by the South Korean military.
+16 hours after the initial attack, himars launched two missiles then 2 US F-16 fighter aircraft from the 79th FGS out of Shaw AFB SC assessed the area outside of the military base colloquially known as the Korean hospital, due to its former usage by the South Korean military.

 Following the attack HHC, 307th AEB coordinated the closing of the breach in the perimeter created by the initial blast and subsequent bombings by US Forces.

 The 244th Engineer Company, a National Guard unit hailing from Hagerstown, Maryland, took mission command to repair the breach in Bagram's perimeter wall utilizing organic equipment.